saeyoon17/mnist-tvault-example/README.md

 # mnist-tvault-example
 Sample repository for classifying MNIST dataset with tvault model registry.

+## Installing tvault
+`pip install tvault`

 ## Description
-This repository uses ResNet-18 model to classify MNIST dataset.
+This repository contains example usage of tvault.
+We use ResNet-18 model to classify MNIST dataset.
 Since the purpose of the repository is to let you experience model registry, we set train epoch to 5.
-In order to run experiment, run
+In order to run experiment:

 `python -u -m torch.distributed.launch --nproc_per_node {gpu_num} --use_env train.py`.

-After experiment end, model registry will be created using statement in `train.py`
+After experiment end, model registry will be created using statement in `train.py`:

 `tvault.log_all(model, tag=f"{tag}", result=f'{result}, optimizer=optimizer)`